 - Iowa Valley Community College Grinnell at 123 6th Avenue West in Grinnell

 - Iowa Valley Tama County Education Center at 215 W. 9th Street in Tama

 IVCE’s HSED classes are structured to help adults at all levels, whether they have very little schooling or they just need to finish a class or two.
 Adults aged 17 and older who are no longer enrolled in high school can take Adult Basic Education classes to prepare themselves to take the HSED tests.
-The cost of the tests is approximately $50, and all testing is done on the computer unless an accommodation is needed for paper-based testing.
+Each final test costs $10.75, and all testing is done on the computer unless an accommodation is needed for paper-based testing.